Chapter 2: The Infrastructure of Trust

 Exercise 2.2: Research Note Structure

-Create a note titled “Potential Research Topics” and brainstorm three possible research questions you could explore with the music dataset.
+Create a note titled “Potential Research Topics” and brainstorm three possible research questions you could explore with the course dataset.
 For each question:

 - State the question clearly